Plotter Blade Angles - Edward Mathias & Co

 Sometimes, but only when the correct compound of angles have been used to create them.

-As you can see in the illustrations above the other angles in that compound can be more important than “THE angle so unless you are a toolmaker, a metallurgist and a mathematician who can calculate and specify ALL the angles in the compound needed to create the cutting edge of a blade it is much better to tell us what plotter you have and what materials you cut rather than to provide a meaningless, inadequate, inaccurate (and ancient) description.
+As you can see in the illustrations above the other angles in that compound are more important than “THE angle so unless you are a toolmaker, a metallurgist and a mathematician who can calculate and specify ALL the angles in the compound needed to create the cutting edge of a blade it is much better to tell us what plotter you have and what materials you cut rather than to provide a meaningless, inadequate, inaccurate (and ancient) description.

 Back to content